PunkUnicorn/The-Return-of-Tom-Thumb/Prose - Chapter Four1.md

 A draft of air, the tunnel must conclude soon.
 “Am I doing the right thing?” he felt anxious.
 He stopped.
 The weight of his choice tipping back and forth; his stomach churning.

 The breeze stronger, biting his face cold; stinging his lips.
 And the sound of rushing.
 He stopped.
 It was the sound of rain.
 Listening.
-Somehow the prospect of rain was exhillerating; there was no rain in the life of an heir to the throne.
+Somehow the prospect of rain was exhilarating; there was no rain in the life of an heir to the throne.
 Yet here he was, a few steps away.

 The tunnel narrowed and led round to the left.
 Following this: the smell of rain.
 The tunnel became a narrow cave and an opening overlooking fields.
 Looking out he remembered what he had read, what he had studied, and all his preparations: the long routes north, isolated villages and towns, trade points and knight's barracks.
 These were points of safety.
-It was rather dangerous out there on the whole, but this added to the exhilleration.
+It was rather dangerous out there on the whole, but this added to the exhilaration.

 He could cross the rain into his new life, there it was: right there: all that he had prepared for.

-He had studied (and sometimes personally investigated) the range of possible dangers: bandits were prevelant north on the isolated trails, a criminal network is growing and has become more bold.
-Aside from this there are always desparate people.
+He had studied (and sometimes personally investigated) the range of possible dangers: bandits were prevalent north on the isolated trails, a criminal network is growing and has become more bold.
+Aside from this there are always desperate people.

 Two or three towns or small cities in the south had their own particular problems, with tax collecting and organised crime.
 Typically it was the north that had these problems.